-- Register for and attend the non-credit Thesis Orientation Seminar GENR 301 offered each Fall and Winter term (mandatory for thesis students). - Required: Read the Thesis Guidelines. - Approach a member of faculty to serve as your thesis supervisor.
-The College will endeavor to facilitate thesis supervision in the area of choice; however, admission to the program does not guarantee this. - Have your supervisor sign your thesis proposal.
-You also need to print your grade report to show that you have a GPA of at least 3.5.
-You can access your grade report from within REGIS under the academic heading.
-Scan the proposal and grade report and submit them to the Thesis Proposal Approval Committee at TPAC@regent-college.edu (see deadlines below).
-The Committee may accept the proposal as it stands, reject the proposal, or make recommendations for revision. - Complete the Final Project Form and have it signed by your supervisor. - Submit the Final Project Form signed by your supervisor, a regular Registration/Course Change form, to Reception and pay the tuition and fees.
+- Register for and attend INDS 725: Advanced Research Methods and Writing. - Required: Read the Thesis Guidelines. - Approach a member of faculty to serve as your thesis supervisor.
+The College will endeavor to facilitate thesis supervision in the area of choice; however, admission to the program does not guarantee this.
+This should normally be done in a fall term. - Register for INDS 725: Advanced Research Methods and Writing, offered every winter term.
+This course consists of 3 of a student's total thesis credits.
+MATS and ThM students will write their proposal in this course. - Upon completion of the course and proposal, the supervisor, INDS 725 instructor, and a second reviewer will evaluate the proposal.
+They may accept the proposal as it stands, reject the proposal, or require revisions.
+If a proposal requires revisions, the student will be given the summer to revise and resubmit by the beginning of the following fall term.
+At this point, the proposal will be accepted or rejected.
+Students who have rejected thesis proposals will finish their program through another final project option; i.e. comprehensive exams or the ThM major paper. - Submit the Final Project Form signed by your supervisor, a regular Registration/Course Change form, to Reception and pay the tuition and fees.
 Do this either by the end of the term that the proposal is approved, or at the beginning of the subsequent term. - Registration for the thesis may be done in the Fall, Winter, or Summer Term, and may be split over two consecutive terms.
-If the thesis registration is split over two terms, you do not need to submit a registration form for the final 6 credits; you will automatically be registered and charged for the credits at the beginning of the subsequent term (including Summer), and you must pay the fees by the tuition payment due date of that term.
+The remaining thesis credits may be split 3+3 for MATS students or 6+3 for ThM students.
+If the thesis registration is split over two terms, you do not need to submit a registration form for the final 3 credits; you will automatically be registered and charged for the credits at the beginning of the subsequent term (including Summer), and you must pay the fees by the tuition payment due date of that term.